omoyal/workshop_openshift_infrastructure/Day2_A_our_first_app.md

 ### 1. Projects
 A **Project** is a "bucket" of sorts.
 It’s a meta-construct where all of a user’s resources live.

-> 💡 **Administrative Perspective:** Each Project can be thought of like a tenant.
+> 💡 **Administrative Perspective:**
+>  Each Project can be thought of like a tenant.
 Projects may have multiple users who can access them, and users may be able to access multiple Projects.
 >
-> Technically speaking, a user doesn’t own the resources—the Project does.
+> Technically speaking, a user doesn’t own the resources the Project does.
 Deleting a user does not affect any of the created resources.

 #### 🛠️ Exercise: Create a Project
 For this exercise, first create a Project to hold your resources: